 Visits and Journeys

 Telford & Wrekin Council’s Educational Visits and Journeys Guidance is followed and the Educational Visits Coordinator (EVC) is listed on page 4 of this policy.
 The EVC will liaise with the members of staff who will be undertaking the trip to ensure the procedures have been followed.
 (N.B.
-If the EVC is not the Head teacher then the EVC must make sure the Head teacher countersigns the approval documents including the risk assessment.)
+If the EVC is not the Head of School then the EVC must make sure the Head of School countersigns the approval documents including the risk assessment.)

 Working at Height